SSO Setup

 "Email domain must be @example.com to sign in"

-Your Google account email doesn't match the SSO domain configured for this organization.
-Make sure you're signing in with your corporate Google Workspace account, not a personal Gmail account.
+Your identity provider account email doesn't match the SSO domain configured for this organization.
+Sign in with an account on the configured domain.

 "Account not found.
 Please contact your organization administrator"